Community honors beloved North Ridgeville teen who died from cancer

 “This is Jakob’s favorite color,” said Ember Mahaffey, who helped organize the event.

-Jakob was kind-hearted, smart, athletic and faithful young man who was diagnosed with Non-Hodgkins Lymphoma.
+Jakob was kind-hearted, smart, athletic and a faithful young man who was diagnosed with Non-Hodgkins Lymphoma.

-“It’s unbelievable the strength he had...unbelievable,” said Mahaffey.
+“It’s unbelievable— the strength he had...unbelievable,” said Mahaffey.

-The loss has devastated the community and Jakob's many friends, who wanted to show support for his surviving parents and sister.
+The loss has devastated the community and Jakob's many friends, who wanted to show support for his parents and sister.

 “The impact he had on people is why we’re here,” said Ben Pearl.

-“He befriended everyone no matter who they are, where they come from, their background, anything,” said alex Orellano.
+“He befriended everyone —no matter who they are, where they come from, their background, anything,” said Alex Orellano.
 “He was your friend no matter what.”

 After a short prayer they broke into groups and began hanging some 358 ribbons on utility poles along more than eight miles of roadway.